Screen printing from Munich

 Black or coloured printing on light textiles is far less problematic than on dark garments.
 On light fabrics you have full coverage and there is no need to underprint.
 This influences the colour application and you get a very fine feel.
 If desired, a raised layer can be applied to the textile with the appropriate additives to achieve a raised effect.

-The screens are exposed with your motif and a screen printing stencil is created.
-At those points of the fabric where no color is to be printed according to the print image, the mesh openings of the fabric are made impermeable to color by a stencil.
-After the creation we brace the screens in a so-called carousel and perfectly match all the individual colours to each other.
-Now the colour is pressed through the screen with a screen printing squeegee and fixed on the textile by means of a continuous dryer or intermediate dryer in the case of multi-coloured screen printing and thus made durable.
+In screen printing, ink is usually printed through a screen using a squeegee.
+To do this, the screen is exposed with your motif and a screen template is created on the fabric.
+A stencil is used to make the mesh openings of the fabric impermeable to ink in those areas of the fabric of the screen where no ink is to be printed according to the print image.
+After creating the stencils on the screen printing frame, we stretch the frames in a so-called carousel and match all the individual colors and areas perfectly.
+The ink is then pressed through the screen with a screen printing squeegee and fixed to the textile by means of a continuous dryer or intermediate dryer for multi-colored screen printing and thus made durable.
+A multicolored motif is applied to textiles or other materials in a single pass.

 Screen printing in detail